dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/9-Wordplay.md

 Print all the abecedarian words in the list.

 Tip: use a loop and compare `word.charAt(i)` to `word.charAt(i + 1)`.
 Think about the ending condition of the loop.

+### TACOCAT is TACOCAT Backwards

+Find all the palindromes in the word list.

+Tip: Use a loop that compares pairs of letters, starting at the outermost letters (indexes 0 and length - 1) and working inwards.
+If you find a pair that doesn't match, return `false` immediately.
+If you succeed in checking all pairs, return `true`.